 Minimum age for StreamWatch: 14 with an adult; 16+ solo.

-Many of our largest special events happen in the spring and summer; World Water Day in late March, our Solstice Trail Run in June, our Fairy Festival in July and our largest event of the year – the Butterfly Festival – in early August.
-In the fall we have our Halloween Hike, followed by our Winter Fairy Festival, among others.
-Volunteers for these events help register, educate, and entertain our visitors as well as helping to set up and clean up.
+Many of our largest special events take place in the spring and summer, including World Water Day in late March (March 21) and our largest event of the year—the Butterfly Festival on August 1.
+In the fall, we host our Halloween Hike in October, among others.
+Volunteers for these events help with registration, education, and entertainment, as well as setup and cleanup.

 Volunteers help us with photography at some of our special events (such as our Butterfly Festival or World Water Day).
 They also help document other events such as the Watershed Conference, the Watershed Fest, and other programs that we run.
 Volunteers don’t need to have a 35 mm SLR to do so, but if a volunteer is using their camera phone, they need to be willing to get close to their subjects (usually people!)